 A much better solution is to determine your long-term objectives and act strategically to maximize the effect of your content.
 This means building brand awareness and boosting professional authority with every little pitch you send to media outlets.

-For example, professional writing services tend to create high-quality blog posts and articles because it’s the only way to impress the target audience.
+For example, editing services tend to create high-quality blog posts and articles because it’s the only way to impress the target audience.
 It gives them the authority to ask for more on special occasions and encourage journalists to publish their stories when it matters the most.

 2. Identify important players in your niche